rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-azure-ad.md

 :::note

 Rancher doesn't validate the permissions you grant to the app in Azure.
-We only support the use of the `Directory.Read.All` application permission.
+You're free to try any permissions you want, as long as they allow Rancher to work with AD users and groups.

+Specifically, Rancher needs permissions that allow the following actions:
+- Get a user.
+- List all users.
+- List groups of which a given user is a member.
+- Get a group.
+- List all groups.

+Rancher performs these actions either to log in a user or to run a user/group search.
+Keep in mind that the permissions must be of type `Application`.

+Here are a few examples of permission combinations that satisfy Rancher's needs:
+- `Directory.Read.All`
+- `User.Read.All` and `GroupMember.Read.All`
+- `User.Read.All` and `Group.Read.All`

 :::